Idukki district: Poonjar dynasty (1160–1750 CE)

-Travancore Era (1750-1947)
+Travancore Era (1750–1947)

 Entire portion of the modern-day district of Idukki became part of the erstwhile British Princely state of Travancore by 1750 CE.
 This era marked considerable progress and social reformation in all spheres.
 The social development indicators like the literacy rate were improved considerably during this period.
+After the Stone Age people and tribals, Anchunadan Tamils migrated to Idukki, Then Travancore farmers, Tamil workers and the Britishers migrated to Idukki.
 The Cardamom Proclamation of 1822, issued by the Rani Uthrittathi Thirunal Gowri Parvathi Bayi, the regent of the British Princely state of Travancore at that time, paved the way for bringing people from outside for collecting Cardamom from the forest of the Cardamom Hills in the district.
-The proclamation, issued on Malayalam Era 15 Medam 997 (which curresponds to CE 28 April 1822), entrusted Tamil workers from neighbouring districts of the Madras Presidency with harvesting cardamom in the region.
+The proclamation, issued on Malayalam Era 15 Medam 997 (which corresponds to CE 28 April 1822), entrusted Tamil workers from neighbouring districts of the Madras Presidency with harvesting cardamom in the region.